SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 /6

-We are asked to find ALL solutions expressed in radians.
-We see in Step 4 that the solutions are more than
+We are asked to find the general solution expressed in radians.
+We see in Step 4 that the solutions are NOT exactly

 Therefore, we add 2

-k to these solutions, where k is any integer.
+k to both solutions, where k is any integer.

 /6 + 2